NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 Each sequence in a fasta file begins with a header line (">" followed by a sequence id).
 Sequence data follows and is usually wrapped (making multiple lines).

-Here is a simple example of a fasta file called test.fasta.
+Here is a simple example of a fasta file called `test.fasta`.

 ```
 >seq1